pie/terms/sla.md

 If payment is overdue, we reserve the right to suspend support and continue invoicing for the monthly base charge until your account is brought back into good standing.
 This does not affect your obligation to pay, nor does it prevent future billing cycles.

 Please also refer to our [General Terms of Business](https://terms.pie.co.de/general) for further details on non-payment, interest charges, and recovery action.

+## 11. Rate Reviews

+We review our pricing periodically to reflect changes in operating costs, market conditions, and the level of service provided.

+Where pricing changes apply to your Support Contract, we will provide reasonable notice in writing, typically no less than 28 days, before any changes take effect.

+If you do not wish to continue under the updated pricing, you may terminate your Support Contract in line with the Term and Termination clause.